Stuycs-K/final-project-9-chank-simr/WORKLOG.md

 ### 6/8/2023

 - added copying feature to all items
-- created Gag and BagGameState classes, and enabled use of BagGameState in MenuGameState
+- created Bag and BagGameState classes, and enabled use of BagGameState in MenuGameState

+### 6/10/2023

+- completed Potion usage within Item within MenuGameState
+- began working on usage of Pokeballs